What is cutis laxa?

 Cutis laxa (Latin for loose or lax skin) is a rare, inherited or acquired connective tissue disorder characterised by loosely hanging skin that lacks any elasticity.
 The way in which the condition presents itself is different according to how it is inherited or acquired.
 Cutis laxa is also known as generalised elastolysis.

-Connective tissue is the body's supporting framework of tissue consisting of strands of collagen, elastic fibers between muscles and around muscle groups and blood vessels, and simple cells.
+Connective tissue is the body's supporting framework of tissue consisting of strands of collagen, elastic fibres between muscles and around muscle groups and blood vessels, and simple cells.

 Who gets cutis laxa and why?